aoijs/documentation/src/functions/usdaddemoji.md

 ---
-description: Add a Emoji to the Guild.
+description: Adds a Emoji to the Guild.
 ---

 # $addEmoji